bameroncaird/RGB-Color-Match/README.md

 # RGB-Color-Match
-A fun iOS game to match colors using the red-green-blue color model.
+An iOS game to match colors using the red-green-blue color model.